 One question asked on the second-year follow-up QoLS is "Are you working for pay right now?"
-Of those now living in the community for two-years, 20% (N=89) indicated that they were working for pay.
-In this group of paid workers, 74 were in the DD group, 8 had a DD/MI, 5 had a PD and 2 were in the aged group.
-As Figure 7 shows, participants with DD represented the greatest proportion of paid workers (83%).
+Of those now living in the community for two-years, 19% (N=93) indicated that they were working for pay.
+In this group of paid workers, 76 were in the DD group, 10 had a DD/MI, 5 had a PD and 2 were in the aged group.
+As Figure 7 shows, participants with DD represented the greatest proportion of paid workers (82%).

-MO MFP Participants Who Worked for Pay (N=89) After Two-years of Community Living By Target Group July to December 2016
+MO MFP Participants Who Worked for Pay (N=93)

-Of those MFP participants who were not working for pay, 23% (N=71) indicated that they would like to find paid employment.
+Of those MFP participants who were not working for pay, 23% (N=77) indicated that they would like to find paid employment.
 A breakdown by target groups for individuals desiring paid employment can be seen in Figure 8 located below.
-As can be seen in Figure 8, 56% of participants with PD and 26% of persons with DD who were not engaged in paid employment were willing to work for pay.
+As can be seen in Figure 8, 57% of participants with a PD and 25% of persons with a DD who were not engaged in paid employment were willing to work for pay.

-MO MFP Participants Who Desired to Work for Pay (N=70) After Two-years of Community Living By Target Group July to December 2016
+MO MFP Participants Who Desired to Work for Pay (N=77) After Two-years of Community Living By Target Group July to December 2017

-In addition to individuals who were working or desiring paid employment, 36 persons (8%) reported that they were doing volunteer work without getting paid and another 60 persons (17%) indicated that if opportunities were found, they would be willing to perform volunteer work without being paid.
+In addition to individuals who were working or desiring paid employment, 37 persons (8%) reported that they were doing volunteer work without getting paid and another 65 persons (17%) indicated that if opportunities were found, they would be willing to perform volunteer work without being paid.